Rola Hoteit

 Rola Hoteit (Arabic: رولا حطيط) is the first Lebanese female airline captain to ever work for Middle East Airlines, flying the Airbus 320 and Airbus 330.
 Hoteit also serves as Regional Vice President of IFALPA for the Middle East Region.

 Early life

-Hoteit was born in 1974 in a small town in Lebanon, Doueir.
+Hoteit was born to a Shiite family in 1974 in a small town in Lebanon, Doueir.
 She has had an aptitude for mathematics since she was a child, and before considering pilot training, she had envisioned a career in mathematics for herself.
 During her childhood, as a result of the ongoing war in Lebanon, Hoteit faced major difficulties from regular switching between schools, as well as, being obliged to resort to home schooling at times.
 Nevertheless, Hoteit successfully managed to complete her studies and join the American University of Beirut (AUB).

 Career

 As Hoteit describes, she was pursuing her BS in mathematics at the American University of Beirut when a turn of events resulted in her deciding to become a pilot.
 During the summer semester of her Sophomore year, in 1993, a male classmate saw a recruitment advertisement for the Middle East Airlines regarding a search for potential pilots, and both males and females were allowed to apply.
 Her classmate proceeded to mock the advertisement as he had the impression that women could hardly drive cars and that it would be absurd for an airline pilot to be a woman.
 Hoteit details that, even though she had never considered becoming an airline captain, this specifically angered her to the point of challenging her classmate to sit for the entrance exam and see who could get higher grades.

 Hoteit was the only female among the nine people who passed the professional examination, which included written, medical, psychometric, fixed simulator, IQ, Mechanical comprehension, and eye-hand coordination exam.
 She was later accepted to start as a cadet pilot with MEA.
 Once she finished her sophomore year, she left to Scotland, Perth, where she started her training and later received her Airline Transport Pilot License (ATPL).
 During her years of training, she met her, then, future husband, a fellow Lebanese and an airline captain as well, who is now head of the Lebanese Pilots Association.

 Ten years later, Hoteit returned to finish her BS in mathematics at the American University of Beirut.
 She completed her studies while flying at the same time and graduated in 2003 when her elder son was only 2 years old.
 In 2013, Hoteit rejoined AUB to pursue a Masters Degree in Philosophy.

 Hoteit served as a first officer, or co-pilot, for 15 years, until she got her promotion, thus becoming the first female captain in the MEA and Lebanon.
 She also further continued her studies, obtaining an Aviation Psychology degree from the University of Graz, Austria.

 Currently, Hoteit is the Regional Vice President (Middle East) with IFALPA.